Nickklein13/CreatingVM-andSoftware/README.md

 <p>
 3.)
-When inserting information for the VM, you'll want to select information based on what you're using the project for and whats needed.
-In this case this we don't need anything crazy, I've posted below what I chose and you can copy exactly to finish this project.
+When inserting information for the VM, you'll want to select information based on what you're using the VM for and what's needed.
+In this case, we don't need anything crazy, I've posted below what I chose and you can copy it exactly to finish this project.
 The important parts you need to keep in mind are;

 a.)
-Selecting your previously made Resource Group ast he RG for this VM
+Selecting your previously made Resource Group as the RG for this VM

   b.)
-Pay specific attention to your reigon selected.
+Pay specific attention to your region selected.

   c.)
-Enable a "size" you feel is appropriate for whats needed.
+Enable a "size" you feel is appropriate for what's needed.

   d.)
 Create and JOT DOWN the username and password for the VM.

-Confirm the liscensing agreement, and you shouldn't specifically have to get too advanced so just go ahead and review + create, and once validation has passed, hit create again.
+Confirm the licensing agreement, and you shouldn't specifically have to get too advanced so just go ahead and review + create, and once validation has passed, hit create again.

 <br />